Tumulty-Web-Services/wavelandscapinganddesign-site/README.md

 ## To do:

-1. continue to add gallery images left off on blue-rocks-red-driveway-palm-trees
+### Pre launch
+1. Add social media section
-2. Set up Instagram social media component
+2. Fix up banners
-3. Landsape Designs - add unique landscape design images
+3. Finish image upload to cloudinary (blue-rocks-red-driveway-palm-trees), upload landscape design images in its own dir
+4. Mobile review

+### Post launch
-4. Configure form to redirect to gmail
+1. Configure forts to redirec to gmail
-5. Test everyting in mobile & fix lil buggies